 For most Aruba travelers: yes.
 The island is safe, but accidents and delays still happen.
 The question is whether you want to pay a small amount now or potentially thousands later.

-The SafetyWing Essential plan is a practical baseline for most beach vacations.
-If you are planning multi-day adventure activities or want broader protection, Complete gives stronger coverage.
+SafetyWing Nomad Insurance Essential is a practical baseline for most beach vacations.
+For multi-day adventure activities or broader protection, Complete offers stronger coverage limits.

 Explore our complete collection of expert travel guides to help you plan the perfect Aruba vacation.